eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 **Dynamic Type Member**

-Class that creates the relationship between a member descriptor with its parent type.
+A class that creates the relationship between a member descriptor with its parent type.
 Dynamic Types have a one Dynamic type member for every child member added to it.

 **Dynamic Data Factory**